 Tourist Visa for Saudi Arabia

-Introduced in 2018, the Saudi evisa (also known as a Sharek Visa) grants visa holders mobility within specific areas of Saudi Arabia only if they purchase a ticket to government international events on the Sharek website.
+In 2018, the Saudi visa (also known as a Sharek Visa) was introduced.
+It grants visa holders mobility within specific areas of Saudi Arabia only if they purchase a ticket to government international events on the Sharek website.
 All Sharek visas are single-entry and valid for 30 days at a cost of 640 Saudi Arabian Riyals (171 USD).
 Holy cities of Mecca and Medina, are restricted to Muslim visitors and pilgrim visitors.

-Tourist visas are granted only to selected groups on a limited basis.
-All visitors to Saudi Arabia are required to have a valid passport with at least 6 months validity, the appropriate visa and a return tickets.
+Tourist visas were granted only to selected groups on a limited basis.
+All visitors to Saudi Arabia are required to have a valid passport with at least 6 months validity, the appropriate visa, and a return tickets.

 - Czech Republic